 Flagstaff’s reclaimed water is rated as an “A+” but this does not mean we should jump into using it as potable water without a better understanding of potentially overlooked and dangerous contaminants.
 The grading system was established in 1996, and a recent National Research Council committee concluded that reclaimed wastewater should only be used to supplement drinking-water sources as a last resort.
-We are not at the point of last resort, and without a better understanding how contaminants such as medications affect our health, I do not think we should convert our reclaimed water into potable water.
-If the city had tens of millions of dollars, it could build an advanced treatment facility, but we don’t have that kind of money.
+We are not at the point of last resort, and without a better understanding of how contaminants such as pharmaceuticals in reclaimed water affect our health, I do not think we should convert our reclaimed water into potable water.
+If the city had tens of millions of dollars, it could build an advanced treatment facility, but Flagstaff Water Services doesn’t have that kind of money.

 De facto reuse through recharge and recovery has been in use since the 1900’s in Flagstaff and is an adequate form of water resource management.
 One issue with this process is finding storage for the reclaimed water that goes unused during our non-irrigation seasons.
 Feeding this excess of reclaimed water directly back into the C-aquifer without first reusing it as a reclaimed water resource could be seen as wasteful.
 Incentivizing reclaimed water piping (purple piping) into new and existing residential structures can help solve the excess reclaimed water issue, while conserving the use of potable water for reclaimed purposes.

 I do not support a program to encourage more use of reclaimed water, unless it replaces essential potable water uses, such as toilet flushing.
 Reclaimed water is too valuable for low priority uses such as snow making and lawns.
 We will need reclaimed water as a future water source, after significantly improved treatment, for direct re-use or for groundwater recharging.